 Your property management service should have a licensed real estate agent, but they may not be your primary contact at the company.
 Assistants, who don't have real estate licenses, are able to take care of day-to-day operations, like collecting rent, performing inspections and arranging repairs.
 While a licensed manager might be busy with other tasks, assistants can expedite routine communications.
 Whenever there's an issue with one of your properties, they can make sure it's quickly resolved, keeping your tenants happy and in your units.

 Assistants provide an additional benefit if you're hoping to grow your rental portfolio in the future.
 According to WikiHow, a manager who has the right tools and efficient processes can look after 35-40 properties.
 By hiring assistants to work under a licensed real estate broker, a company can increase the number of properties they can manage yet still be able to list any vacancies on MLS.
 As you (and other clients) purchase more properties, a management company can simply hire more assistants to maintain the same level of service.

 Few property management companies are large enough to employ a full-time certified public accountant (CPA), but they should have someone who is familiar with tax laws and finances on their staff.
 Your property management company should have someone who specializes in bookkeeping, though, even if they aren't a licensed CPA.
 In addition to helping you keep track of tax-deductible expenses, this person should also be able to help you decide when to make major improvements, which may affect your taxes for several years.
 They will help you keep your tax bills, which can be sizeable, as low as possible.

-If you’re considering hiring a property management service, like Harland Property Management, look beyond the surface.
+If you're considering hiring a property management service like Harland Property Management, look beyond the fees they charge.
 Ask about the people who work for each company, and select the one that has a licensed real estate broker, an assistant and an accountant.
 Together, these people will keep your units occupied, communications prompt and tax bills minimal.
-In short, they’ll help you maximize your ROI.
+In short, they'll help you maximize your ROI.